rstudio/rstudio-conf-2022-program/sessions/data-science-in-production/rapidly-building-secure-customer-facing.md

 session_slug: data-science-in-production
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: "Data science in your customers hands on a budget and a deadline: Publishing Customer Facing Products with Rstudio-Connect"
+talk_title: "Data science in your customers hands on a budget and a deadline: Publishing Customer Facing Products with RStudio Connect"
 # A short version of the title, suitable for small displays
-talk_title_short: Publishing Customer Facing Products with Rstudio-Connect
+talk_title_short: Publishing Customer Facing Products with RStudio Connect
 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers: